fbecart/docker-test/README.md

-# Žinoma node example
+# Žinoma Node example

-This is an example of a build flow automated with Žinoma.
+This is an example of a build flow automated with [Žinoma](https://github.com/fbecart/zinoma).

 It automates the build flow of [sazzer/docker-test](https://github.com/sazzer/docker-test).